MiguelSanLeon/Rock-Paper-Scissors-Lizard-Spock/README.md

 - The logo image used as Card was taken from [StackExchange](https://codegolf.stackexchange.com/questions/195083/cheat-at-rock-paper-scissors-lizard-spock)
 - The rock image used as Card was taken from [Pexel](https://www.pexels.com/photo/black-stone-2363901/).
 Thanks to Peter Dopper.
 - The scissors image used as Card was taken from [Pexel](https://www.pexels.com/photo/black-scissors-placed-on-beige-background-4226896/).
-Thanks to Carolia Grabowska.
+Thanks to Carolina Grabowska.
 - The paper image used as Card was taken from [Pexel](https://www.pexels.com/photo/surface-of-crumpled-brown-thick-paper-7794422/).
 Thanks to Montsera.
 - The Lizard image used as Card was generated by [Dream](https://dream.ai/)
 - The Spock image used as Card was generated by [Dream](https://dream.ai/)